shelleywong/CINS465-Course-Materials/assignment4.md

 ## Submitting Assignment 4

+You should have your code set up such that, when cloned in your folder, it can be run directly via `python manage.py runserver`.
+Make sure to include any Python packages/libraries/dependencies in a requirements.txt file in your root directory.
+You can containerize your code via Docker (this is optional, but recommended).
+If you choose to do this, you should have a Dockerfile in your root directory and a docker-compose.yml in your root directory from which your project can be built and launched.<br>

 Your code should be submitted to your CINS465 repo on a branch named `assignment4` -- make sure your case is **identical** for your branch name, or I may not find/grade your submission.
 To do this, you can complete the following in your CINS465 repo directory (it assumes you want to add all the code in the directory):

 ```